chevere/docs/reference/Chevere/Interfaces/Workflow/StepInterface.md

 ### withArguments()

-Return an instance with the specified named `$namedArguments`.
+Return an instance with the specified `$namedArguments`.

 #### Parameters